Shantanu Thakur

 Shantanu Thakur (born 1982) is an Indian politician, who has been a Member of Lok Sabha for Bangaon since 2019.
 He was sworn in as Union Minister of State, Ministry of Ports, Shipping and Waterways after the Cabinet reshuffle on 7 July 2021.

+Personal life

+Thakur comes from Matua community which is similar to Hindu Dalit communities but unlike them it is considered as a different religious sect.
+He wrestled the Bangaon seat from his aunt Mamta Thakur, who is associated with All India Trinamool Congress.

+He graduated with a degree in English (Honours) and holds an Advanced Diploma in Hospitality Management.
+He pursued his education at Karnataka Open University and Victoria University in Sydney, Australia.

 Political career

 In the 2019 general election, he became the first non-TMC MP to be elected in this constituency since its delimitation when he was elected on BJP's ticket.
 He is the son of ex-Bengal Minister Manjul Krishna Thakur.
 He is a leader of All India Matua Mahasangha.

-Minister of State

-During the cabinet reshuffle of Second Modi ministry on 7 July 2021, he was given the charge of Minister of State of Ministry of Ports, Shipping and Waterways.
+Criminal case

+He is facing a criminal case under Section 307 of the Indian Penal Code, which relates to attempt to murder.

+Position held

+He has been serving as Union Minister of State in the Ministry of Ports, Shipping, and Waterways since 7 July 2021 and was reappointed to the same position on 9 June 2024 after being elected to the 18th Lok Sabha.
+He is also a Member of the Consultative Committee for the Ministry of Rural Development and the Ministry of Panchayati Raj.
+Previously, he served as a Member of the Standing Committee on Commerce from 13 September 2019 to 7 July 2021.